By Ginger Robitaille, PHR

 It is healthy to socialize with your colleagues, so what exactly do you do when you’re a people person?
 Gossip mongers are also people persons.
 Noisy and boisterous employees who like to chat with their co-workers are also “people persons.”

 There’s no sense in referring to yourself in the first person.
 It is your resume, after all.

 Your resume gets one chance to make a first impression.
 Be concise, convincing, and use these tips to help you get the interview!

 Contact us here if you need help with your resume or give us a call at 720.446.8876.
-Our certified team of resume writers can produce results that makes you stand out in a crowd, emphasizing your strengths, skills and experience, and help you get that interview.
+Our certified team of resume writers can produce results that make you stand out in a crowd, emphasize your strengths, skills and experience, and help you get that interview.
 We would be happy to help you reach your goals!